HL7/fhir-shorthand/input/pagecontent/tutorial.md

 `$ sushi .`

-This will create a _FishExample/build/input/resources_ directory, and populate it with the files needed to create the IG using the HL7 FHIR IG Publisher tool.
+This will create a _FishExample/build/input_ directory, and populate it with the directories and files needed to run the HL7 FHIR IG Publisher tool.

 When running SUSHI successfully, you should see output similar to the following: